C0ntr07/netcrave_dockerfiles/qemu_in_a_container/README.md

 # Unprivileged; Yes it works:
 - `docker build -t netcrave/qemu_in_a_container .`
 - `docker run -it netcrave/qemu_in_a_container`
-- Press Control-a<release>press c to switch between serial and qemu monitor
+- Press Control-a<release>press c to switch between serial and qemu monitor.
+Helpful because you can switch over to the monitor to run `system_reset` then switch back, and hit F2 to drop into the BIOS.
 ## Reasons why
 - because I am a pro qemu power-user
 - I'm disabling vmx: